Monika-81/padel-pals/README.md

 #### **Play event list**
 <details>
 As with the topics listed under the first three discussion topics of the forum, the 'Play' choice in the topic navigation renders a list of play event inquires from other community members.
-The posts can be two kinds of inquires, to search for a team or a player for your team.
-The post displays the time and date the post creator wish to play, the location where as well how many have commented on the post.
+The posts can be two kinds of inquires; to search for a team or to find a player for your team.
+The post displays the time and date the post creator wishes to play, the location as well as how many have commented on the post.

 <br>
 <br>